 Pocket Decoration Ideas

 Pockets don't need to be plain.
 You can add a line of ric rac or pom pom braid into the seam for a pop of color.
-Another great idea is to embellish them with sequins, beads and even rhinestones.
+Another great idea is to embellish them with sequins, beads, and even rhinestones.
 They can be used individually or worked in with some hand embroidery.

 These photos are from my apron pattern and you can see how the addition of lace and ric-rac or pom-poms really makes the pocket pop and stand out from the background fabric.
 This pocket is a patch pocket in the shape of an oval.
-If you leave the top open the excess fabric folds over leaving you with a pop of color.
-Clever isn't it?
+If you leave the top open, the excess fabric folds over, leaving you with a pop of color.
+Clever, isn't it?

 How to Sew a Pocket - In Conclusion

 Perfect!
 Now you have learned how to sew a pocket, you can make almost any novelty pocket shape for your clothing.
 Individuality is always in style!
+Do you have a favorite novelty shape pocket or an extra tip?
+Please share it below.

 How to Sew a Pocket with a Zipper

-If you are making this pocket for a bag or purse, you might want to add another type of pocket to the inside.
+If you are making this pocket for a tote bag or purse, you might want to add another type of pocket to the inside.
 You can easily add a zipper pocket with my easy tutorial.

 Further Reading: How to Sew a Zippered Pocket